RezaOwliaei/whitecodes/admin-service/tests/README.md

 ## Overview

-Our testing strategy focuses on **comprehensive coverage**, **architectural compliance**, and **developer experience**.
+Our testing strategy focuses on **proportional coverage**, **architectural compliance where relevant**, and **developer experience**.
 We use modern Node.js testing tools and patterns that align with our hexagonal architecture and ESM-first approach.

+**Key principle: Test complexity should match code complexity.**

 ## Testing Stack